-We have audited the regulatory accounts of the Group and Company for the year ended 31 March 2011 which comprise the Consolidated and Company Income Statements, the Consolidated and Company Statements of Comprehensive Income, Financial Position, Cash Flows and Changes in Equity, and the related notes 1 to 31.
-The financial reporting framework that has been applied in their preparation is Standard Condition 44 of the Electricity Distribution Regulatory Licence (the "Regulatory Licence") and the accounting policies set out in the Statement of Accounting Policies.
+We have audited the financial statements of Electricity North West Limited for the year ended 31 March 2011 which comprise the Consolidated Income Statement, and the Consolidated and Company Statements of Comprehensive Income, Financial Position, Cash Flows and Changes in Equity, and the related notes 1 to 30.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union, and applied in accordance with the provisions of the Companies Act 2006.

-This report is made, on terms that have been agreed, solely to the Group, Company and the Regulator in order to meet the requirements of Standard Condition 44 of the Regulatory Licence.
-Our audit work has been undertaken so that we might state to the Group, Company and the Regulator those matters that we have agreed to state to them in an independent auditors' report, in order (a) to assist the Company to meet its obligation under the Regulatory Licence to procure such a report and (b) to facilitate the carrying out by the Regulator of its regulatory functions, and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Group, Company and the Regulator, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
+Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Respective responsibilities of the Regulator, the Directors and auditor
+Respective responsibilities of directors and auditor

-As explained more fully in the Directors' responsibilities statement, the directors are responsible for preparing the regulatory accounts and for their fair presentation in accordance with the basis of preparation and accounting policies as set out in the notes to the regulatory accounts.
-Our responsibility is to audit and express an opinion on the regulatory accounts in accordance with applicable law and International Standards on Auditing (UK and Ireland), except as stated in the 'Scope of the audit of the regulatory accounts', below and having regard to the guidance contained in Audit 05/03 'Reporting to Regulators of Regulated Entities'.
+As explained more fully in the Directors' responsibilities statement, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
+Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.

-Scope of the audit of the regulatory accounts
+Scope of the audit of the financial statements

-An audit involves obtaining evidence about the amounts and disclosures in the regulatory accounts sufficient to give reasonable assurance that the regulatory accounts are free from material misstatement, whether caused by fraud or error.
-This includes an assessment of: whether the accounting policies are appropriate to the group's and the parent company's circumstances and have been consistently applied and adequately disclosed: reasonableness of significant accounting estimates made by the directors; and the overall presentation of the regulatory accounts.
-In addition, we read all the financial and nonfinancial information, being the Chairman's Chief Executive statement. the Officer's statement, the Business Review, the Corporate Governance statement and the Directors' Report in the annual report to identify material inconsistencies with the audited regulatory accounts.
+An audit involves obtaining evidence about the amounts and disclosures in the financial statements sufficient to give reasonable assurance that the financial statements are free from material misstatement, whether caused by fraud or error.
+This includes an assessment of: whether the accounting policies are appropriate to the group's and the parent company's circumstances and have been consistently applied and adequately disclosed; the reasonableness of significant accounting estimates made by the directors; and the overall presentation of the financial statements.
+In addition, we read all the financial and non-financial information in the annual report to identify material inconsistencies with the audited financial statements.
 If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report.